kbase/narrative/docs/HeadlessTesting.md

 ## Running Headless Narratives

-The standard narrative contain now contains an additional executable in /usr/bin called "headless-narrative".
+The standard narrative container now contains an additional executable in /usr/bin called "headless-narrative".
 It is installed by the install_narrative_docker.sh script using the run_headless.tmpl file.
 To run this script, simply run the narrative docker container but override the default entrypoint with "headless-narrative".